mt2017-tartu-shared-task/nmt-system-F/reports/report1.md

-[B# Milestone 1: Hand in the baseline system and translation  [Report] TEAMNAME team:
+# Milestone 1: Hand in the baseline system and translation  [Report]
+TEAMNAME team:
  * @eruizdeloizaga002
  * @vampnik